SamuelFolledo/StringsUtility/ProjectTips.md

-# StringsUtility Requirements and Recommendations
+# StringsUtility Project Recommendations
-Project requirements and recommendations in order to make StringsUtility as effective and error-free as possible.
+Project tips in order to make StringsUtility as effective and error-free as possible.

 ### Feature 1: Moving Strings to Constant file
 - [ ] Have at least __1 constants file__ (e.g. ```Constants.swift```) in your project.